What are my options for connecting electricity?

 Electricity providers advertise various energy plans which detail the specific rates on offer.
 Comparing between providers and their plans can be confusing as many offer different rates for different times of the day and additional incentives like ‘double up’ discounts for connecting both electricity and gas with the same provider and ‘pay on time’ discounts.
 Contract terms like the length of the contract, late payment and exit fees also vary between providers.
 How can you ensure you are comparing like-for-like?
 When it comes to assessing your options, knowledge and experience go a long way.

 Foxie provides a service that is both independent and free of charge.
 We cut through the detail and keep things simple.
-We can help choose a suitable option for you and arrange your electricity connection.
-You’ll save you even more time by connecting all your utilities in one short phone call.
-We can arrange a connection with;

 How long does it take to connect electricity and when can I get connected?